virgiliud/anchorScroll/README.md

 ```
 ### Data Attributes

 - `data-class-to`: Element to which a class is added on scroll events.
 Include the dot(.) or hash(#) in the selector. `data-class-to` is not required if you are adding the class to the anchor link's target.
-Optional: use `this` as the value to add the class to the clicked anchor link itself.
+Set the value to `this` as the value to add the class to the clicked anchor link itself.
-- `data-scroll-start`: The class added when scrolling starts (the class is removed after scrolling ends).
+- `data-scroll-start`: Class added when scrolling starts (the class is removed after scrolling ends).
-- `data-scroll-end`: The class added after scrolling ends (the class is removed when scrolling starts again).
+- `data-scroll-end`: Class added after scrolling ends (the class is removed when scrolling starts again).
-- `data-keep-start`: Use the attribute to keep the class that is added when scrolling starts.
+- `data-keep-start`: (boolean) Keep the class that is added when scrolling starts.
+The attribute does not require a value.
-- `data-keep-end`: Use the attribute to keep the class that is added when scrolling ends.
+- `data-keep-end`: (boolean) Keep the class that is added when scrolling ends.
+The attribute does not require a value.

 ### HTML Examples